Written by: on January 12, 2024

 July 23rd – Vera Rubin Birthday – Vera Rubin was an American astronomer who was a pioneer in the work of galaxy rotation rates.

 August 26th – Katherine Johnson Birthday – Katherine Johnson is an African-American mathematician whose calculations were critical to the first manned space flight to the moon.
-Katherine was portrayed by Taraji P Henson in the movie Hidden Figures.
+Taraji P Henson portrayed Katherine in the movie Hidden Figures.

 August 28th – Sheryl Sandberg Birthday – Sheryl Sandberg is an American technologist and activist.
 She is currently the COO of Facebook and the Founder of Leanin.org.